datatrail-jhu/00_intro/scripts/03_other_accounts_script.md

-Other Accounts Setup
+Here, now that you have a Google account, we will be getting all the other accounts you'll need to do data science set up.

-Linked In is a social networking site for employment.
+First up is Linked In, which is a social networking site for employment.
 Think of it as Facebook for getting a job.
 It allows you to put your qualifications online, sort of like an online resum.
 It also has a space where you can look for jobs and puts you in contact with employers.
 Don't worry about the details now.
 Through this program, you will have the chance to set up your LinkedIn gradually.
 For right now, we're just worried about getting this account set up.

 To begin set up, you'll go to the web address bar in your Chrome browser.

-You will type w w w linked in dot com and hit Enter.
+You will type www.linkedin.com and hit Enter.

 This will bring you to Linked In's login screen.

 On this screen you'll begin filling out the boxes in the middle of the screen.
 Be sure to use the Gmail username you just created in the last chapter when asked for your Email address.
 Choose a password that cannot be easily guessed by somoene else.